Exclusive - Google leans on developers to use payment service

 Papaya placed social games on Android more than two years ago.
 At that time, the search company's payment service - now known as Google Wallet - was not available for Android app payments, Shen explained.

-She said Papaya used PayPal, owned by eBay Inc, and Zong, a mobile payments company that has since been acquired by eBay.
+She said Papaya used PayPal, owned by eBay Inc (EBAY.O), and Zong, a mobile payments company that has since been acquired by eBay.
 Papaya has now dropped PayPal and Zong in favour of Google Wallet for in-app billing, she said.

 "If we had a choice, the freedom to choose which billing service, then that's even better.
 But if we have to follow the rules, we will," she added.
 "I want to maintain a very good relationship with Google.
 We are very collaborative.
 It's very important to the business."